ed-syspertec/Virtel/docs/manuals/virtel/Virtel460MG/messages.rst

     Unexpected VSAM error occurred during access of VIRARBO file.
 R15 and ACBERFLG gives the error and the reason of the error.
 Action
     Verify the values of the return codes in the appropriate IBM documentation.
 VSAM error codes are documented in the chapter entitled VSAM Macro Return and Reason Codes in the IBM manual DFSMS Macro Instructions for Data Sets.

+VIRCF54E DYNALLC FAILED FOR *dsname*
+""""""""""""""""""""""""""""""""""""
+Module
+    VIRCONF
+Meaning
+    Dynamic allocation failed to allocate the dataset *dsname*.
+Action
+    The UNLOAD is aborted.
+Check that the correct dataset name has been specified in the DSN= keyword and that the dataset has been preallocated.

 Messages VIRCTxxx
 ^^^^^^^^^^^^^^^^^